 This badge remained on Sheffield Wednesday kits until 1995.
 This new badge took inspiration from the original badge, featuring a shield shape containing an image of an owl perched on a branch.
 ‘Sheffield Wednesday’ was written underneath the owl, with the Yorkshire rose placed above.

 In 1999, the 1973 badge returned, though this time the minimalistic owl was contained by a shield.
-In 2016, the badge changed back to the original Sheffield Wednesday badge.
+In 2016, the crest changed back to the original Sheffield Wednesday badge.

 Sheffield Wednesday kit colours are famous for their blue and white stripes.
 When the club were first founded and were known as The Wednesday, blue and white were the kit colours but they were hoops rather than stripes.